stffrdhrn/or1k-toolchain-build/readme.md

    if if you are trying to save disk space during the build.
  - `TEST_ENABLED` - (default `1`) enable/disable dejagnu tesing of toolchains
    and saving output to the `/opt/crosstool` output volume.
+ - `VENDOR` - (default `none`) the vendor name to use in the toolchain triplet. i.e. `or1k-none-linux-gnu`.
+   Change this if you want to identify your release uniquely.

 ## Signing your work